MiamiOH-CSE274/Portfolio/README.md

 -----
 TODO: For each pair of data structures listed here, write a short essay comparing and contrasting them in terms of their running times for different operations.
 (7 points each)

-* Array-based list vs. Linked List
+* Array-based list vs. Linked List TODO
 * Binary Search Tree vs. Hash Table
 * Adjacency List vs. Adjacency Matrix

 5 - Describe memory management in C++, and correctly use dynamic variables, including destructors
 ----
-TODO: Define/describe each of the following terms, as they apply to memory management in C++
+Define/describe each of the following terms, as they apply to memory management in C++

-* The call stack (not to be confused with the stack data structure!)
+* The call stack (not to be confused with the stack data structure!) - the block of RAM that is used to store parameters and local variables.
+Also the stack keeps track of a functions call to another function if it is needed to return a value.
-* The heap (not to be confused with the heap data structure!)
+* The heap (not to be confused with the heap data structure!)- a block of RAM that is used to store dynamic variables created by the keyword ‘new’.
-* Address
+* Address - An objects location in memory.
-* Pointer
+* Pointer - a reference to a block or a specific location in memory

-TODO: Answer the following questions about memory management and dynamic variables
+Answer the following questions about memory management and dynamic variables

 * What is a memory leak, and why is it bad?
+When memory is allocated but not released.
+This will cause the application to consume memory and reduce the available memory for other applications which could eventually use all of the RAM.
+This would make the computer start to use the hard drive for storing data.

 * What is a dangling pointer (or dangling reference), and why is it dangerous?
+A dangling pointer is a pointer that no longer points to a valid destination.
+Dangling Pointers normally occur when the destructor is called and the pointer is not assigned a new value.
+They are potentially dangerous because these can eventually crash your program or may be a security risk as hackers can access this pointer and assign it to a piece of malicious code.

 * What is a destructor, and why are they necessary (in C++) to prevent memory leaks?
 Why *aren't* they necessary in Java?
+You need a class destructor because C++ does not know when you are done with a class or an instance of that class.
+In Java the instance of the class would be automatically deleted once your program was done using it, in C++ the instance is kept until a destructor method is called.

 5 - Create collection classes using templates in C++
 ----